qgis/QGIS-Documentation/source/docs/training_manual/rasters/changing_symbology.rst

 * By clicking on the |signPlus| button you can add a range of values and set the transparency percentage of each range chosen;
-* For single values the |contextHelp| button is more useful.
-When you click on it the dialog disappears and you can interact with the map.
-Click on a corner of the raster file and you will see that the transparency table will be automatically filled with the clicked values:
+* For single values the |contextHelp| button is more useful;
+* Click on the |contextHelp| button.
+The dialog disappearing and you can interact with the map;
+* Click on a corner of the raster file;
+* You will see that the transparency table will be automatically filled with the clicked values:

   .. image:: img/click_transparency.png
      :align: center